KaterynaKocheharova/Currency-Converter-App/README.md

 # Currency Exchange #
-We created this simple yet convenient exchange currency app with my classmates during our React practice class.
+Simple yet convenient exchange currency app the we worked on with my classmates during our React practice class.

 ## Here you can
 * See exchange rates